-However, banking providers are working constantly to tackle challenges and minimise threats.
+However, banking providers are working constantly to tackle challenges and minimize threats.
 Safety features on mobile banking and payment systems include the use of fingerprint ID with many systems, high levels of encryption and a disconnect function after periods of inactivity.

 You can protect yourself against fraud and security breaches by taking measures such as:

-installing a high-strength password to protect your account
+- installing a high-strength password to protect your account

-avoiding public networks when logging into your app
+- avoiding public networks when logging into your app

-logging out of your account immediately after you’ve finished using it
+- logging out of your account immediately after you’ve finished using it

 Mobile banks in France have their distinct advantages over traditional banks although they are not without their limitations.
 Here are a few areas where comparisons can be made.